oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_file_storage_file_system_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>Specifies whether the file system can be used as a target file system for replication.
+The system sets this value to `true` if the file system is unexported, hasn&#x27;t yet been specified as a target file system in any replication resource, and has no user snapshots.
+After the file system has been specified as a target in a replication, or if the file system contains user snapshots, the system sets this value to `false`.
 For more information, see <a href='https://docs.cloud.oracle.com/iaas/Content/File/Tasks/using-replication.htm'>Using Replication</a>.</div>
                                             <div>Returned for get operation</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>